davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 <div data-location="initial">

 This is Jezero Crater, the landing site of the **Perseverance** rover, currently *en route* to Mars after launching on July 30th, 2020.
-Jezero is a great landing site, in a region with a rich and multifaceted geological history.
-Part of the challenge of the Mars 2020 mission will be to reconstruct this sequence with access to only a part of it.
+Jezero sits within the northeast Syrtis region, an area with a rich and multifaceted geological history.
+If the Mars 2020 mission can reconstruct parts of this regional sequence from its small study area, it will provide major new information on the history and fate of water (and *perhaps* life) on Mars.

 </div>